Claude Dansey: Later life

 In 1895 he joined the Matabeleland Regiment of the British South African Police.
-On 13 June 1898 he joined the militia as second lieutenant in the 5th and 6th battalion Lancashire Fusiliers, being promoted to lieutenant on 9 November.
+On 13 June 1898 he joined the militia as second lieutenant in the 5th and 6th Battalions, Lancashire Fusiliers, being promoted to lieutenant on 9 November.
 On 16 August 1899 he was seconded for service with the British North Borneo Company.
 He transferred to the regular army when he was appointed a second lieutenant of the 2nd battalion on 24 February 1900, followed by promotion to lieutenant on 15 August 1900.
 On 1 March 1902 he was again seconded, as a Staff Lieutenant for Intelligence in South Africa, then on 24 June he was appointed aide-de-camp to the Brigadier-General commanding the Harrismith District, Charles James Blomfield.
 He was transferred from a supernumerary lieutenancy onto the establishment of his regiment on 17 September 1902.
 On 4 November 1904 he was seconded for "special extra-regimental employment" as a Political Advisor in the British Somaliland Protectorate and on 24 October 1906 he resigned his commission.
 On 10 April 1907 he was promoted to captain on the Reserve of Officers.

 He was recruited by MI5 and put in charge of "port intelligence" and the surveillance of civilian passengers during World War I. He was "inadvertently" responsible for allowing Leon Trotsky to return to Russia in 1917.
 He helped set up the first American military intelligence service in 1917.
-He became deputy to Stewart Menzies, chief of MI6 (SIS), after the death of Hugh Sinclair.